 So you want to know how to get to Xcalak?
 The best way to get there is to rent a car and drive.
 The town of Xcalak is approximately 400 km (250 mi) south of Cancun international airport.
 Getting to Xcalak Mexico, you’ll travel past the Riviera Maya to the Costa Maya region, next to the Mexico / Belize border.

-If you won’t be driving to Xcalak, you can take a bus that will drop you in town (more about the Xcalak bus at the end of this post).
+If you won’t be driving to Xcalak, you can take a bus that will drop you in town.
+At the end of this post is Mayab + Caribe bus information, and a neat video that shows you what getting to Xcalak by bus is like.

 Xcalak has an airstrip.
 But if you’re thinking you’ll fly down in your personal aircraft, think again.
 Last we heard the airport in Xcalak is only for military use.